Microsoft/BotBuilder-Location/Node/core/Readme.md

 #### Parameters

 *prompt*
-The prompt posted to the user when dialog starts.
+The prompt shown  to the user when the location control is initiated.

 *requiredFields*
-Determines the required fields.
-The required fields are: streetAddress, locality, region, postalCode, country
+Required location fields to be collected by the control.
+Available options include: streetAddress, locality, region, postalCode, country

 *useNativeControl*
-Some of the channels (e.g. Facebook) has a built in location widget.
-Use this option to indicate if you want the LocationDialog to use it when available.
+Boolean to indicate if the control will use FB Messenger's location picker GUI dialog.
+It does not have any effect on other messaging channels.

 *reverseGeocode*
-Use this option if you want the location dialog to reverse lookup geo-coordinates before returning.
-This can be useful if you depend on the channel location service or native control to get user location but still want the control to return to you a full address.
+Boolean to indicate if the control will try to reverse geocode the lat/long coordinates returned by FB Messenger's location picker GUI dialog.
+It does not have any effect on other messaging channels.

 ## Sample Bot
 You can find a sample bot that uses the Bing location control in the [Sample](../sample/app.js) directory.
 Please note that you need to obtain a Bing Maps API subscription key from [Azure Portal](https://azure.microsoft.com/en-us/marketplace/partners/bingmaps/mapapis/) to run the sample.